EllaHanson/Spicify/README.md

 Proposal:
-  Our idea is to create a backend api for a recipe blog that will
+  Our project propostal is to create a backend API for a recipe sharing blog that will
-  allow user to log what they cook.
-Users can keep through their own
+  allow users to log what they cook: kind of like a Facebook for recipes.
+Users can access their own
   diary of recipies as well as look through others posted recipes.
-  There would then be a system to leave ratings and comments on any
+  There would also be a system to leave ratings and comments on any
-  recipe they make.
+  recipes they view in their feed.
 Searching through recipes would include being
-  able to filter through the recipes by ingredient, time needed, etc.
+  able to filter through the recipes by type (e.g. breakfast, lunch, dinner, dessert), time needed, level (e.g. beginner-friendly), dietary restrictions, etc.